tardate/LittleArduinoProjects/README.md

-# 215 Little Electronics and Arduino Projects
+# 216 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [OSHChip/YottaToolchain](./OSHChip/YottaToolchain) - build a simple program using the Official Yotta target for OSHChip and gcc on MacOSX
+> Latest addition:sparkles: [OSHChip/LEDx16Module](./OSHChip/LEDx16Module) - driving an SPI LED module with the OSHChip

-Build a simple program using the Official Yotta target for OSHChip and gcc on MacOSX

-First test of the OSHChip V1.0

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like